 The role of the JRSO is to pass on road safety messages to the other children and families at our school.
 They will ensure that the children are aware of how to be safe as a passenger in a vehicle, cycling to school or walking.

-Our current JRSO is Seb in Year 6 and our road safety co-ordinator is Mrs Orme.
+Our current JRSOs are Seb, Amelia, Harry and Riley in Year 5 and our road safety co-ordinator is Mrs Orme.